project-sekai-ctf/sekai.team/data/blog/insomni-hack-teaser-2022/vault.md

 ![successful_injection](/static/images/insomnihack-teaser-2022/successful_injection.png)

-After several failed attempts of selecting the flag from the database we notice that `instal.sql` has a SecurityPredicate which prevents access from different users to specific rows :
+After several failed attempts of selecting the flag from the database we notice that `install.sql` has a `SecurityPredicate` which prevents access from different users to specific rows:

 ```sql
 DROP SECURITY POLICY IF EXISTS dbo.SecurityPolicy;